nruimveld7/react-ui-suite/README.md

 ## Publishing

 `package.json` limits the published files to `dist/`, `README.md`, and `LICENSE` so neither the demo app nor the raw source ship to npm.
-Run `npm publish --dry-run` to verify the payload before releasing.
+The `prepublishOnly` script automatically runs `build`, `test`, and `lint` so the release payload is always in a healthy state.
+Once the API begins to stabilize, consider layering in release tooling such as [Changesets](https://github.com/changesets/changesets) or `semantic-release` to track versions/CHANGELOG entries from tagged commits.